soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-2.md

     src="../demo/focus-1/index.html" width="100%"></iframe>

-Remarkably, once the `Button` component wires up the nececssary linkage, the readout and manipulation of focus state simply with the headless state API.
+Remarkably, once the `Button` component wires up the nececssary linkage, the readout and manipulation of focus state are simply achieved through the headless state API.
+React component and DOM element refs get out of the way of our application logic.

 The beauty here is that the `Button` component doesn't need to know who's controlling it's focus, and the headless state doesn't need to know where that focus state is exactly presented.
 In fact, we actually have _two_ presentations: one as the